Phycocyanin: benefits, dosage, contraindications

 ✪✪✪✪✪

-Phycocyanin very effectively reduces the toxicity of chemical products (heavy metals, pharmaceuticals).
-It is advised to systematically associate it in detox cures.
+Phycocyanin very effectively reduces the toxicity of chemical agents (heavy metals, drugs).
+It is recommended to include it systematically in detoxification regimens.

 Posologie